Tyrn/wei/the-insider-en.typ

 licked  that particular object sticking its  bloated head  out  of Shavash's unzipped  pants.
 Shavash reclined,  leaning backward,  on the carpet and his jacket  and shirt sprawled nearby.
-The table was filled with  appetizers and fruits - the friends had finished the business part were starting to relax.
+The table was filled with  appetizers and fruits---the friends had finished the business part were starting to relax.

      The Earthman shook the wench off and got up.